ilokesto/sicilian/README.md

 ## handleSubmit
 The handleSubmit function takes a callback function as its argument.
-This callback function should operate asynchronously and receives the entire state of the form as its argument.
-This allows you to include necessary functions, such as fetch, within it.
-Internally, e.preventDefault() is handled, preventing redirection due to form submission.
+This callback function receives the entire formState as an argument.
+Additionally, it internally handles e.preventDefault(), preventing redirection due to form submission.

 ```ts
 <form